KutayAkalin/mef03g-spo-R-ify/Project Proposal.md

 ## Working Data
   Our data obtained directly from Spotify Web API.
-For API connection, we created "Client ID" and "Client Secret" from [Spotify For Developers Website](https://developer.spotify.com/).
+For API connection, we created "Client ID" and "Client Secret" from [Spotify for Developers Website](https://developer.spotify.com/).
 Thus, we can access instantly audios, artists, users and user playlists data.
 For further analysis, "spotifyr" package will be used.